ciasaboark/AccessImporter/INSTALL.md

 On the Advanced Options screen check `Install for all users`.
 This will change the install location to 'C:\Program Files\Python--version--'.
 Click `Install`

 ### Git
-Git is not required for installation, but can be used to upgrade the script later if changes are made.
+Git is not required for installation, but can be used to easily install the script and upgrade later if changes are made.

 Download and install the latest version of Git from https://git-scm.com/download/win.
 The default option are recommended.